Is your steering stiff or loose?

 How Long Does a New Rack and Pinion Assembly Last?

-- Frequent hard driving: Aggressive driving, like speeding or abrupt braking, strains the steering rack, causing faster wear.
+- Frequent hard driving: Aggressive driving, like speeding or abrupt braking, strains the steering rack assembly, accelerating wear.

-- Contaminated power steering fluid: Debris in the fluid can damage seals in the rack, leading to leaks.
+- Contaminated power steering fluid: Debris in the fluid can damage rack seals, leading to leaks.

-- Rough road conditions: Driving over potholes and uneven surfaces can physically damage the rack and pinion unit.
+- Rough road conditions: Driving over potholes and uneven surfaces can physically damage this steering gear.

 How Does a Mechanic Diagnose and Replace a Steering Rack?